mstksg/inCode/copy/entries/story-of-shapes.md

 and not the results.
 You can know the length of `<*>`-ing two lists together with only knowing the length of the input lists.
-Within the specific context of the semantics of `IO`, you can know what "effect" `<*>`-ing two IO actions would produce only knowing the effects of the input IO actions.
+Within the specific context of the semantics of `IO`, you can know what "effect" `<*>`-ing two IO actions would produce only knowing the effects of the input IO actions[^io].
 You can know what command line arguments `<*>`-ing two *optparse-applicative* parsers would have only knowing the command line arguments in the input parsers.
 You can know what strings `<*>`-ing two parser-combinator parsers would consume or reject, based only on the consumption/rejection of the input parsers.
 You can know the final log of `<*>`-ing two `Writer w a`s together by only knowing the logs of the input writer actions.

+[^io]: That is, if we take the sum consideration of all input-output with the outside world, independent of what happens within the Haskell results, we can say the combination of effects is deterministic.

 And hey...some of these combinations feel "monoidal", don't they?